castorini/anserini/docs/experiments-cord19-extras.md

 We are now able to access interactive search and visualization capabilities from Kibana at [`http://localhost:5601/`](http://localhost:5601).

-Here's an example: in the above webapp, create an "Index Pattern".
+Here's an example:

+1. Click on the hamburger icon, then click "Discover" under "Analytics".
-Set the index pattern to `cord19`, and use `publish_time` as the time filter.
+2. Create "Index Pattern": set the index pattern to `cord19`, and use `publish_time` as the timestamp field.
-Then navigate to "Discover" in Kibana to run a search.
-If you're not getting any results, be sure you've expanded the date range, next to the search bar.
+3. Go back to "Discover" under "Analytics"; now run a search, e.g., "incubation period".
+Be sure to expand the date, which is a dropdown box to the right of the search box; something like "Last 10 years" works well.
+4. You should be able to see search results as well as a histogram of the dates in which those articles ar published!

 ## Reproduction Log[*](reproducibility.md)